4 Ideas to effectively teach with distance learning

 Use your favorite video conferencing tool to share a presentation that is enhanced with Classtime assessments with your students (” target=”_blank” rel=”noopener noreferrer”>see video example).
 Due to the Coronavirus outbreak, popular conferencing tools are now also offering FREE access to educators (Google Hangouts, Skype, Zoom).
 You can screen share your Session Dashboard, a Preview Link of your Question Set to discuss questions, or even launch a Collaborative Challenge for you students to engage with (learn more)!
 This is a powerful way to mitigate one of the biggest challenges of distance learning: student loneliness!

 Distribute Homework Online

 Create homework with Classtime by yourself or use existing content.
 Your questions can then be shared with links via email or your school’s LMS for two use cases:

 1. As a preview link for self-practice.
 (See more above.)

 2. As a Session to gain insight into every learner’s understanding.
 If you want, you can also specify start and end times:

 Additional practical advice

 – Stay connected: let students use smartphones to participate.
-Not all students have equal access to internet and devices, but the higher availability of smartphones usually help.
+Not all students have equal access to internet and devices, so the higher availability of smartphones usually helps.
 Let students know that they can immediately use their smartphones to join from wherever they want – no app installations required.

 – Richer content: add more media and links to your questions.
-Add YouTube videos or links in your questions to reference to additional resources.
+Add YouTube videos or links in your questions to referencing to additional resources.

-– In development: Shared Content Libraries.
+– Shared Folders.
 Divide the workload and get up to speed faster.
 With our upcoming shared libraries, teacher teams can remotely work on question sets together.